pierremrtn/neat/packages/neat/README.md

 ## BuildContext extensions

-Neat provides a set of `BuildContext` extension designed to reduces the amount of boilerplate code needed to achieve basic tasks in Flutter.
+Neat provides a set of `BuildContext` extensions designed to reduce the amount of boilerplate code needed to achieve basic tasks in Flutter.

 ### Text helpers